-2.3.1 Likelihood under $H_1$
+2.3.1 Likelihood under H_1

-Under $H_1$ , returns and the state variable follow the joint process given in (1) and (3).
+Under H_1 , returns and the predictor variable follow the joint process given in (1) and (3).
 It is convenient to group observations on returns and contemporaneous observations on the state variable into a matrix Y and lagged observations on the state variable and the constant into a matrix X. Let and let